FullStack-HY/FullStack-Hy.github.io/src/content/3/en/part3b.md

 <i>If you do not get the flyctl to work in your machine, you could try Render (see next section), it does not require anything to be installed in your machine.</i>

-Initializing an app happens by running the following command in the root directory of the app
+Initializing an app happens by running the following command in the root directory of the backend app

 ```bash
 fly launch